 First Consideration: Are You an Experienced DIYer?

 The first thing to take into account is the level of experience you have fixing your own stuff.
-If you have experience replacing old siding with new siding, then you probably have enough skill to take this project on by yourself.
+If you have experience replacing old siding with new siding, then you probably have enough skill to take this project on by yourself and save on siding repair costs.

 Second Consideration: Do You Have Enough Manpower?

 While an experienced DIYer could take on a small siding project fairly easily, but it’s a different game when you take into account the size and requirements of the proposed project.
 If you need to make a few minor repairs to siding, that should be easy enough.
 However, if you need to replace the entirety of your exterior home siding, taking it on yourself may not be feasible.
-You may need to reach out to some friends for help.
+You may need to reach out to some friends for help, just like you would to replace a shingle roof.

 Third Consideration: Do You Have the Time and Budget to Hire a Professional?